Civil Unrest – protecting your organisation

 Risk assessments can help you decide if reasonable precautions are in place to protect your employees and others who may be affected by your activities.

-A risk assessment involves thinking about what might cause harm to people and then deciding if the precautions already in place are adequate.
+A risk assessment involves considering what might harm people and then deciding whether the precautions already in place are adequate.
 If they are not, the assessment usually identifies further action needed to prevent any danger.

 If you are an employer - you will need to complete a risk assessment under the Management of Health and Safety at Work Regulations.
 They will need to meet specific requirements.
 For example, the risk assessment must consider the steps you need to take to comply with relevant health and safety regulations.